 The chart also showcases the increasing prominence of building data science on the cloud.
-AWS seems to still be the go-to service, but Azure, Google Cloud Platform, and cloud-based services like MongoDB and Redshift are gaining momentum.
+AWS seems to still be the go-to service, but Azure, Saturn Cloud, Google Cloud Platform, and cloud-based services like MongoDB and Redshift are gaining momentum.
 Expect to know distributed real-time data processing platforms like Apache Storm as well, and Hadoop for a big data platform.

 The only real surprise to us was Azkaban, the Hadoop scheduler, likely thanks to Hadoop’s strong placement in big data.
 The two go hand-in-hand.

 Get started with machine learning engineering and add it to your skillset at ODSC West 2022